norcalbiostat/prof_website/content/post/2022-11-26-poster-guidelines/index.en.md

 ### Tables
+* Build tables in R directly as much as possible using `gtsummary` functions like [tbl_regression](https://www.danieldsjoberg.com/gtsummary/articles/tbl_regression.html#gt-functions-to-format-table) and [tbl_summary](https://www.danieldsjoberg.com/gtsummary/reference/tbl_summary.html), then save as an image using [gtsave](https://gt.rstudio.com/reference/gtsave.html)
+    - See this [gallery](https://www.danieldsjoberg.com/gtsummary/articles/gallery.html) of nicely formatted table options
-* Build them in PowerPoint tables directly
+* Otherwise build them in PowerPoint tables directly
-* Use borders for the top, and bottom of the table
+    - Use borders for the top, and bottom of the table
     - Use vertical borders sparingly.
 Probably only for the far left corner.
     - Powerpoint has some good auto-formats you can use.
-* Create regression tables using [tbl_regression](https://www.danieldsjoberg.com/gtsummary/articles/tbl_regression.html#gt-functions-to-format-table), then save as an image using [gtsave](https://gt.rstudio.com/reference/gtsave.html)

 ### Graphics
 * Copy/pasted graphics do not scale up well and will print out very pixelated or blurry.